mcramileux/javascript-coding-game/README.md

 - Click "Go Back" to return to the javascript quiz.
 - "Clear Highscore" button if you want to delete all the trials on answering the quiz.

-## The Main Page:
+### The Main Page:
 ![Screenshot 2023-04-11 at 00 02 06](https://user-images.githubusercontent.com/122607160/230916853-9db4ac4d-ac51-4684-bf68-49745b183199.png)

-## Wrong answer message is showing, I have disabled the other buttons once you pick your answer.
-To restart the game, you need to hit "Go Back" button to start over to the main page.
+### Wrong answer message is showing, the buttons become disabled once you pick your answer.
+### To restart the game, you need to hit "Go Back" button to start over to the main page.

 ![wrong-ans](https://user-images.githubusercontent.com/122607160/231532470-e8d8ce57-27b6-4f1c-8356-1e3b612224bb.png)

-## Correct answer message is showing.
+### Correct answer message is showing.
 ![correct-ans](https://user-images.githubusercontent.com/122607160/231532461-96dd198e-f453-428f-a7ed-f8e6c74ead1f.png)

-## "Time's Up!" message if you answer all wrong answers, time will turn into zero and need to "Go Back" to the "Start Quiz".
+### "Time's Up!" message if you answer all wrong answers, time will turn into zero and need to "Go Back" to the "Start Quiz".
 ![alert-msg](https://user-images.githubusercontent.com/122607160/231532449-6747fef2-86a8-4bb7-80b4-70f7e9be16bd.png)

-## Enter Initials - writing the initials and hit "Submit".
+### Enter Initials - writing the initials and hit "Submit".
 ![enter-initials](https://user-images.githubusercontent.com/122607160/231532464-2fbde132-ec16-428f-b875-47a981195053.png)

 ## Live Site
-- For finish product, go to this link //EDIT THIS PART
+- For finish product, go to this [link](https://mcramileux.github.io/javascript-coding-game).

 ## Technologies
  - VS Code